 - Run inside a Reliable Service.
 This allows better integration with the Service Fabric runtime and allows stateful ASP.NET Core services.

 A guest executable is an existing, arbitrary executable (written in any language) hosted on a Service Fabric cluster alongside other services.
 Guest executables do not integrate directly with Service Fabric APIs.
 However they still benefit from features the platform offers, such as custom health and load reporting and service discoverability by calling REST APIs.
 They also have full application lifecycle support.

 As with other platforms, an application on Service Fabric usually goes through the following phases: design, development, testing, deployment, upgrade, maintenance, and removal.
 Service Fabric provides first-class support for the full application lifecycle of cloud applications, from development through deployment, daily management, and maintenance to eventual decommissioning.
 The service model enables several different roles to participate independently in the application lifecycle.
 Service Fabric application lifecycle provides an overview of the APIs and how they are used by the different roles throughout the phases of the Service Fabric application lifecycle.

 The entire app lifecycle can be managed using PowerShell cmdlets, CLI commands, C# APIs, Java APIs, and REST APIs.
-You can also set up continuous integration/continuous deployment pipelines using tools such as Visual Studio Team Services or Jenkins.
+You can also set up continuous integration/continuous deployment pipelines using tools such as Azure Pipelines or Jenkins.